-We are an "emerging growth company," as defined in the JOBS Act, and for as long as we continue to be an "emerging growth company" we may choose to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies," including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404(b) of the Sarbanes Oxley Act.
+We are an "emerging growth company," as defined in the Jumpstart our Business Startups Act of 2012 ("JOBS Act"), and for as long as we continue to be an "emerging growth company" we may choose to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies," including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404(b) of the Sarbanes Oxley Act.
 We cannot predict if investors will find our common shares less attractive because we will rely on these exemptions.
 If some investors find our common shares less attractive as a result, there may be a less active trading market for our common shares and our share price may be more volatile.